zendframework/zf3-web/data/posts/2017-04-18-caching-middleware.md

 ---

 Performance is one of the key feature for web application.
-Using a middleware architecture become very simple to implement a caching system in PHP.
+Using a middleware architecture makes it very simple to implement a caching system in PHP.

-The general idea is to store the response output of a URL in a file (or in memory, using [memcached](https://memcached.org)) and use it for next requests.
+The general idea is to store the response output of a URL in a file (or in memory, using [memcached](https://memcached.org)) and use it for subsequent requests.
 In this way we can bypass the execution of the previous middlewares starting from the second request.

-Of course, this technique can only be applied for static contents, that do not require update for each HTTP request.
+Of course, this technique can only be applied for static contents, that does not require update for each HTTP request.

 ## Implement a caching middleware

-Imagine we want to create a simple cache system with [Expressive](https://docs.zendframework.com/zend-expressive/) We can use an implementation like that:
+Imagine we want to create a simple cache system with [Expressive](https://docs.zendframework.com/zend-expressive/).
+We can use an implementation like that:

 ```php